jbech-linaro/linaro-trusted-firmware/verified u-boot on arm trusted firmware.md

 ```

 5. Create the FIT file.
-Verified boot is based on the new U-Boot image format called FIT, so we need to create a device tree file (called images source, *.its) that describes the information about the images in use, like the kernel image, FDT blob and the RAM-disk.
-An its-file could look like below
+Verified boot is based on the new U-Boot image format called FIT (Flattened uImage Tree), so we need to create a image tree source file (*.its) that describes the images in use, like the kernel image, FDT blob and the RAM-disk.
+An its source file could look like below
 ```
 {
 　　description = "Verified boot";